Hpmason/retour-utils/README.md

 # retour-utils
 This crate is meant to help creating detours with the [retour crate](https://crates.io/crates/retour).
 If you're creating *lots* of detours, it's very repetitive, so this crate adds some a few helper functions and macro to greatly simplify/streamline the process.
+It works on both Unix and Windows.